 "The thing about Momentum is that it was just set up as a campaign to get Corbyn elected leader of the Labour Party.
 It had no money and just a couple of volunteers, and they did digital things mostly because they were young people."

 He says the notion that Momentum were merely social media savvy and that if only the SPD could tap into that reservoir it would reverse its fortunes is not true.
-"The reason Momentum did her well on Facebook is because the political content of what they were saying, offering a genuine change, inspired a whole generation of people."
+"The reason Momentum did so well on Facebook is because the political content of what they were saying, offering a genuine change, inspired a whole generation of people."

 And that, says Hudson, is the problem with the SPD.